iamjaisurya/iamjaisurya/README.md

 ### Hello folks 👋

-- 🔭 I’m currently studying at VIT Bhopal, University
+- 🔭 I’m a recent Computer Science and Engineering Gradduate with Specialisation in Cybersecurity and Digital Forensics
-- 📫 How to reach me: kurunchijai50@gmail.com
+- 📫 How to reach me: iamjaisurya2002@gmail.com
 - 😄 Pronouns: He/Him